It is so exciting! No.1 will be entering Primary 1 next year. We were invited by the school to attend the P1 orientation talk.

 Forbes recommended a book “The Industries of the Future“, written by Alec Ross, senior advisor for Innovation of Hillary Clinton.
 In the book, Ross examines the specific fields that will most shape the world’s economic future over the next 10 years, such as robotics, artificial intelligence and digital technology.
 I believe this book can help parents have a better view of what the future may become.
 I have ordered the book, which will be one of my To-Read books for 2017.

-Coincidentally, I just bought a book ” The Most Magnificent Thing” for the kids to encourage them to develop a resilient mindset.
+Coincidentally, I also bought a book ” The Most Magnificent Thing” for the kids to encourage them to develop a resilient mindset.

 See related post – children books for building resilience.